-Table 2 Principal adverse impact indicator Metric Impact 2022 Impact 2023 Explanation Actions taken, actions planned, and targets set for the next reference period Other principal adverse indictors applicable to investments in real estate assets Green- house gas emission 18.
-GHG emissions consump- tion and production Scope 1 GHG emissions generated by real estate asset (tCO2e/yr) 77 (coverage 87 %) 119 (coverage 88 %) Location-based in-use operational emissions calculated from sc.
+Table 2 Principal a impact ind Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned, and targets set for the next reference period Other pr incipal adverse ir ndictors applicable to investmen ts in real estate assets Green- house gas emission 18.
+GHG emissions Scope 1 GHG emissions generated by real estate asset (tCO2e/yr) 40 (coverage 85 %) 67 (coverage 81 %) 77 (coverage 87 %) tional emissions calculated from sc.
 1 stationary combustion of fossil fuels and leakage of refrigerants, sc.
 2 district heating and electricity consumption, and sc.
 3 waste handling and water consumption, for all standing investments in Norway and Sweden with a whole-building approach.
 Development properties not included.
-For electricity a Nordic mix emission factor is used, for district heating and cooling local / actual emission factors are used. implementing measures and monitoring results at asset level, all input factors of the GHG emissions are targeted: energy, waste and water.
-This is a continuous improvement process consisting of smaller operational measures and larger Scope 2 GHG emissions generated by real estate asset (tCO2e/yr) 5065 (coverage 96 %) 5329 (coverage 97 %) Scope 3 GHG emissions generated by real estate asset (tCO2e/yr) 1194 (coverage 73 %) 1317 (coverage 73 %) Total GHG emissions generated by real estate asset (tCO2e/yr) 6336 (coverage 90 %) 6764 (coverage 92 %) Energy consump- tion 19.
-Energy consump- tion intensity Energy consumption in kWh of managed real estate assets per square meter (kWh/m2-yr) 168 (coverage 96 %) 161 (coverage 97 %) Temperature-corrected energy consumption metered on-site with whole-building approach (including tenant consumption) divided by gross heated floor area for all standing investments in Norway and Sweden.
+For electricity a Nordic mix emission factor is factors of the GHG emissions are targeted: energy, waste and water.
+This is a continuous improvement process consisting of smaller operational measures and larger investments yielding greater results.
+The systematic approach is designed Scope 2 GHG emissions generated by real estate asset (tCO2e/yr) 5080 (coverage 97 %) 5341(coverage 97 %) 5065 (coverage 96 %) compared to 2019 (market-based emissions).
+Medium term target is -29 % from 2019 to 2025 (location based).
+The total emission reduction is primarily due to a reduction in energy consumption of 6% from 2023 to 2024 (measured, not temp. corrected), and a lower Scope 3 GHG emissions generated by real estate asset (tCO2e/yr) 968 (coverage 73 %) 1327 (coverage 74 %) 1194 (coverage 73 %) emission factor for electricity.
+Emission intensity is reduced by 12 % (kg CO2e/m2 heated floor area) Total GHG emissions generated by real estate asset (tCO2e/yr) 6088 (coverage 93 %) 6735 (coverage 93 %) 6336 (coverage 90 %) Energy consump- tion consump- Energy consumption in kWh of managed real estate assets per square meter (kWh/m2-yr) 153(coverage 97 %) 161 (coverage 97 %) 168 (coverage 96 %) Energy consumption metered on-site with whole-building approach (including tenant consumption) divided by gross heated floor area for all standing investments in Norway and Sweden.
 Development properties not covered.
 Reduction of energy intensity with individual asset targets goes hand in hand with the emissions reduction target over.
-Detailed energy audits and integration of measures in property business plans have been intensified in 2021-2023.
+Energy audits have been carried out and measures been integrated in property business plans in 2021-2024.
 This in addition to close (minimum weekly) energy monitoring (automated system) with detection of functional errors and improvements in building automation system, e.g. temperature settings for energy systems.
 Reduction targets are set individually for building renovation and energy upgrade projects in order to reduce energy cost and consumption and reduce GHG emissions according to our Science Based Targets for 2030.
-Waste 20.
-Waste production in operations Share of real estate assets not equipped with facilities for waste sorting and not covered by a waste recovery or recycling contract 0% (coverage 100 %) 5.27% (coverage 62%) All standing investments and development projects have extensive waste sorting facilities and recycling contracts.
+Waste produc- tion in Share of real estate assets not equipped with facilities for waste sorting and not covered by a waste recovery or recycling contract 0% (coverage 100 %) 0 % (coverage 100 %) 0% (coverage 100 %) All standing investments and development projects have extensive waste sorting facilities and recycling contracts.
 The policy of targeting and monitoring the improvement of facility waste production and sorting for recycling, or extracting material from the waste cycle to reuse, is basic both in standing investments and in development projects.
 Improvement targets are set annually for assets that underperform in sorting rate.